-Some people just can't make any extra payments.
-But you should remember that most mortgage contracts allow you to make additional payments at any time.
-You can take advantage of this rule to pay down your mortgage principal any time you get some extra money.
-If, for example, you were to receive an unexpected windfall four years into your mortgage, investing several thousand dollars into your home's principal will significantly reduce the repayment period of your loan and save enormously on interest paid over the duration of the loan.
-For most loans, even this relatively modest amount, paid early in the mortgage, could offer huge savings in interest and in the duration of the loan.
+Some borrowers can't manage any extra payments.
+Remember that virtually all mortgage contracts will permit you to make additional payments to your principal at any time.
+Any time you get some extra money, you can use this rule to make a one-time additional payment on your mortgage principal.
+If, for example, you receive a large gift or tax refund five years into your mortgage, you could apply a portion of this windfall toward your loan principal, which would result in huge savings and a shorter payback period.
+For most loans, even a relatively small amount, paid early in the mortgage, could offer huge savings in interest and in the length of the loan.

 Do you have a question regarding a mortgage program?